angelfaraldo/GS_API/examples/JUCEPython/README.md

 this VST Plugin is for testing purpose only .

 this VST loads a python file (python/VSTPlugin.py) and implement a basic API for :
-* display and play a GSPattern
+* display and play a Pattern
 * calling python functions from VST UI